 Espaillat took legal action against power utility Con Edison after equipment failures led to a two-day blackout in Upper Manhattan in July 1999 that caused financial damage to restaurants, bodegas, and other small businesses.
 Con Edison subsequently agreed to invest an additional $100 million in Upper Manhattan electrical infrastructure at no cost to ratepayers.
 He was required to refund customers billed for expenses related to the blackout.
 Espaillat ran for Senate in 2010 and received more than 50% of the vote in a four-way Democratic party.
 In 2012, he won the Democratic Primary.
 In 2012, he ran in the Democratic primary for New York’s 13th Congressional District, in a crowded field that included 42-year incumbent Charles Rangel where he lost.
 In 2014, Espaillat ran against incumbent Charlie Rangel again, losing for the second consecutive time.

-Following his loss to Rangel in the Democratic primary, Espaillat announced his re-election bid for his State Senate seat, facing former City Councilman Robert Jackson and won.
+Following his loss to Rangel in the Democratic primary, Espaillat announced his re-election bid for his State Senate seat, facing former City Councilman Robert Jackson, and won.
 In 2015, Espaillat announced he would give up his State Senate seat to run for Congress again.
 He was running in an open seat; Rangel had announced in 2014 that he would not seek a 22nd term in 2016.
 He narrowly defeated his nearest challenger, state assemblyman Keith L. T. Wright, with 36 percent of the vote.
-He won the General Election to his seat on November 8, 2016.
+He won the General Election for his seat on November 8, 2016.